Berkeley-CS61B/website-sp24/projects/proj2b/index.md

   - Example in synsets16.txt: change is in synsets 2 and 8
 - Given an integer, what node goes with that index?
   - Necessary for processing hyponyms.txt.
-For example in hyponyms16.txt, we know that the node with synset 8 points at synsets 9 and 10, so we need to be able to find node 8 to get its adjacency list.
+For example in hyponyms16.txt, we know that the node with synset 8 points at synsets 9 and 10, so we need to be able to find node 8 to get its neighbors.
 - Given a node, what words are in that node?
   - Example in synsets16.txt: synset 11 contains alteration, modification, and adjustment